First, a Definition

 Where This Is Going

-AI-powered creative production is not a trend.
-It is a permanent shift in how creative work gets made.
-Within two years, agencies that do not integrate AI into their production workflows will be unable to compete on timelines or price.
+AI-assisted creative production is not a magic trick.
+It is a practical shift in how creative work gets made.
+Agencies that do not understand where AI helps, where it fails, and where human judgment still has to take the wheel will struggle to compete.
 The human creative judgment layer will become more valuable, not less, because it will be the differentiator between interchangeable AI output and work that actually moves a business forward.

 The producers who will thrive are the ones who understand both sides: how to direct AI tools effectively, and how to exercise the creative taste that no model can replicate.
 That intersection is where Production Soup lives.